AndrewEllis93/Print-Tuning-Guide/README.md

         - Ensure that you place your `BED_MESH_CALIBRATE` <b>after</b> G32, as G32 clears bed meshes by default.
         - Ensure that you are homing Z again after QGL, as QGL throws off Z height.

-    - If you are having trouble getting consistent first layers and squish, <i>particularly on enclosed large printers</i>, ensure that you are heat soaking your printer for at least 45 minutes.
+    - On larger enclosed printers (i.e. V2 & Trident), ensure that you are heat soaking for <i>at least</i> 45 minutes. \
     Z will drift upwards as the frame and gantry thermally expand with chamber heat.
+This can cause your first layer squish to vary between prints, and can even cause your first layer to drift up <i>as it prints</i>.

 ## Method
-<b>1)</b> Scatter square patches around your bed in your slicer. <i>(See Test_Prints folder)</i>
+<b>1.</b> Scatter square patches around your bed in your slicer. <i>(See Test_Prints folder)</i>

 ![](Images/FirstLayer-Plate.png)

-<b>2)</b> Set your first layer height to <b>0.25</b> or greater.\
+<b>2.</b> Set your first layer height to <b>0.25</b> or greater.\
-    - Thinner first layer heights are considerably more sensitive and more difficult to maintain.
+    1. Thinner first layer heights are considerably more sensitive and more difficult to maintain.

 <b>3)</b> Start the print.
 While the print is happening, [live adjust z](https://docs.vorondesign.com/build/startup/#fine-tuning-z-height).
 Refer to the example images below.\
     - This can be done via macros, LCD, or via web.
 I find it easiest to sit in front of the printer and fine-tune with the LCD.\

-<b>4)</b> Once you are happy with your squish, cancel the print and then save your new offset by entering `Z_OFFSET_APPLY_ENDSTOP`.
-This will apply your new offset to your Z `position_endstop` in your config.\
+<b>4)</b> Once you are happy with your squish, cancel the print and then save your new offset by entering `Z_OFFSET_APPLY_ENDSTOP`. \
+    - This will apply your new offset to your Z `position_endstop` in your config.\
     - If you are using the probe as a virtual endstop (rare), you would instead issue `Z_OFFSET_APPLY_PROBE`.\
     - If you are using Klicky auto z calibration, you will have to manually adjust your `switch_offset` accordingly.
 Higher `switch_offset` = more squish.